bjoaquinc/sample-app/README.md

-#My App
+#MyApp
-This is myy app
+This is my app